US$ 360Get OfferEnquire

 In Tikhedhunga, you will find yourself at 1,480 m.
 From Nayapul, it takes around 3-4 hours to get to Tikhedhunga.
 Many people include Poon Hill in their Poon Hill Trek itinerary.
 Some attractions here are the nearby waterfall, streams, suspension bridges, and Gurung villages and their simple way of life.

-Ghorepani (2,775m): The name Ghorepani came from the location where water for horses was given.
+Ghorepani (2,775 m): The name Ghorepani came from the location where water for horses was given.
 Since Ghora means horse and Pani means water, the settlement on the trek was appropriately named Ghorepani.
 Now, Ghorepani is a popular place to see the mountains and the finish point for the Poon Hill Trek.
 Most people head up to Poon Hill early in the morning to watch the sunrise.
-It is possible for trekkers to hike up to Annapurna Base Camp through the Ghorepani and Tatopani trail as well.
+Trekkers can hike up to Annapurna Base Camp through the Ghorepani and Tatopani trail as well.
 To get from Ulleri to Ghorepani, it takes about 5 hours.

 Trek Highlights